 Some specific scenarios may require separated code bases., in which case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
-These Web Apps are included within the same DXC Service, and additional page views or content items are counted towards the total amount for the primary configuration.
+These Web Apps are included within the same DXP, and additional page views or content items are counted towards the total amount for the primary configuration.

 See Multisite development for more information about multisite scenarios.